JuliaData/DataFrames.jl/docs/src/lib/types.md

 * resizing the column will corrupt the `DataFrame` from which the column was taken;
   methods in the DataFrames.jl package only check the length of the column when it is added to the `DataFrame` and later assume that all columns have the same length;
-* changing values contained in the column is acceptable as long as no `GroupedDataFrame` was created based on the source `DataFrame`.
+* changing values contained in the column is acceptable as long as it was not used as a gruping column in a `GroupedDataFrame` that was created based on the source `DataFrame`.

 `SubDataFrame` is an `AbstractDataFrame` subtype representing a view into a `DataFrame`.
 It stores only a reference to the parent `DataFrame` and information about which rows and columns